namanshah01/blog-django/README.md

 - UI imporvemnets

 ## Note:
+The 'fbv' branch is not meant to be merged into the master branch, it is just a different approach to the app using 'function based views'.
+However, the main changes were made in the master branch with 'class based views'
-master Branch - Class Based Views (fully complete)
+- master Branch - Class Based Views
-<br>fbv Branch - Function Based Views (not fully complete)
+- fbv Branch - Function Based Views